zhjie/shairplay-sync-bin/README.md

 # shairplay-sync-bin

-shairplya-sync-bin compiled with old glibc and apple alac
+shairplya-sync-bin for beaglebone compiled with old glibc and apple alac